Spatial-Angular Attention Network for Light Field Reconstruction: Evaluations

 \subsection{Evaluations on Light Fields from Gantry Systems}

-A gantry system capture a light field by mounting a conventional camera on a mechanical gantry.
-Typical gantry system takes minutes to hours (depending on the angular density) to take a light field.
-With a high quality DSLF reconstruction / view synthesis approach, the acquisition time will be considerably reduced.
-In this experiment, we use light fields from the CIVIT Dataset~\cite{ICME2018} ($1\times193$ views of resolution $1280\times720$) and the MPI Light Field Archive~\cite{kiran2017towards} ($1\times101$ views of resolution $960\times720$) with upsampling scales $8\times$ and $16\times$.
-Since the vanilla version of the network by Yeung et al.~\cite{YeungECCV2018} was specifically designed for 4D light fields, we modify the convolutional layers for the 3D input while remain the network architecture unchanged.
-The networks by Kalantari~\textit{et al.}~\cite{DoubleCNN} and Yeung et al.~\cite{YeungECCV2018} are re-trained using the same training dataset as the proposed network.
-In this experiment, the performances in terms of both angular sparsity and non-Lambertian are taken into consideration.
+In this experiment, the comparisons are performed on light fields from the MPI Light Field Archive~\cite{kiran2017towards} (\wgc{$1\times101$ views of resolution $960\times720$, $1\times97$ views for evaluation}) and the CIVIT Dataset~\cite{ICME2018} ($1\times193$ views of resolution $1280\times720$) with upsampling scales $8\times$ and $16\times$.
+The performances with respect to both angular sparsity and non-Lambertian are taken into consideration.
+Since the vanilla version of the network by Yeung~\textit{et al.}~\cite{YeungECCV2018}\footnote{In the modified implementation, every 8 (6) views are applied to reconstruct (synthesize) a 3D light field of 22 (21) views for the networks of reconstruction factor $\alpha=3$ ($\alpha=4$).} and Meng \textit{et al.}~\cite{meng2019high} (HDDRNet) were specifically designed for 4D light fields, we modify their convolutional layers to fit the 3D input while keeping its network architecture unchanged.
+The networks by Kalantari~\textit{et al.}~\cite{DoubleCNN}, Yeung et al.~\cite{YeungECCV2018}, Mildenhall~\textit{et al.}~\cite{mildenhall2019local} (LLFF) and Meng \textit{et al.}~\cite{meng2019high} (HDDRNet) are re-trained using the same training dataset as our SAA-Net.
+Due to the particularity of the training datasets in~\cite{wu2021revisiting}, we do not retrain the DA$^2$N. We perform network cascade to achieve different upsampling scales, i.e., two cascades for $8\times$ ($16\times$) upsampling using a network of reconstruction factor $\alpha=3$ ($\alpha=4$).

+Fig. \ref{fig:Result3} shows the reconstruction results on three light fields, \textit{Bikes}, \textit{FairyCollection} and \textit{WorkShop}, from the MPI Light Field Archive~\cite{kiran2017towards} with upsampling scale $16\times$ (disparity range up to 33.5px).
+The first and the third cases have complex occlusion structures, as shown in the top and the bottom row in Fig. \ref{fig:Result3}.
+The baseline methods~\cite{DoubleCNN,WuEPICNN2018,YeungECCV2018,mildenhall2019local} fail to reconstruct the complex structures.
+Among them, the depth and learning-based approach~\cite{DoubleCNN} and the MPI-based approach~\cite{mildenhall2019local} fail to estimate proper occlusion relations between the foregrounds and the backgrounds.
+The second scene is a non-Lambertian case, i.e., a refractive glass before the toys.
+The approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} cannot reconstruct the refractive object.
+And the EPIs reconstructed by the baseline methods~\cite{WuEPICNN2018,YeungECCV2018} appear severe aliasing effects due to the limited receptive field.
+The MPI-based approach LLFF~\cite{mildenhall2019local} is able to reconstruct the non-Lambertian effects in this case, but produces ghosting artifacts as marked by the red arrow in Fig. \ref{fig:Result3}.